-North America 1789 AD
+North America 1789 CE

 The USA is now an independent nation.

 What is happening in North America in 1789CE

 The past century and a half has seen prosperous societies of European culture take firm root in eastern North America.

 Most of the British colonies on the eastern seaboard have rebelled to form a new nation, the United States of America.
 The small British colonies in present-day Canada, together with the old French colony (which had previously fallen to the British), remain under British rule.
-Much of the rest of the continent is under Spanish rule, which, in North America, is centred on Mexico.
+Much of the rest of the continent is under Spanish rule, which, in North America, is centered on Mexico.

 Several Native American groups near the eastern seaboard have been drawn into European conflicts as allies of one side or another, French, British or American.
 On the Great Plains, meanwhile, the spread of escaped Spanish horses has transformed many societies.
 Tribes who previously lived as sedentary farmers now form highly mobile groups, hunting the vast herds of bison from horseback.
-Such is the bonanza that many Native American groups have pushed into the plains from surrounding areas and adopted this lifesyle.
+Such is the bonanza that many Native American groups have pushed into the plains from surrounding areas and adopted this lifestyle.

 As yet, European penetration of the central regions of North America is limited to isolated forts, trading posts and mission stations.